virtualscienceforum/virtualscienceforum/templates/talk_registered.md

 We've added your talk to the schedule :tada:!

 Below please find a checklist for your presentation.
-Please read it carefully and confirm that everything is clear.
+Please read it carefully and confirm that everything is clear by adding a comment to this issue.
 Good luck with your talk!

 ## Before your meeting